Kristina01111000/Drws_site/README.md

 12/30
 For next week:
-Get the email ready to send on thursday @ 3:30, set it up tomorrow around 4 Change all the titles to new holistic me new years challenge Go over all the quizzes again, see what i can do to make them better Figure out how to get people from app to give them an account on GH, different levels of membership
+Get the email ready to send on thursday the 8th
+Change all the titles to new holistic me new years challenge Go over all the quizzes again, see what i can do to make them better Figure out how to get people from app to give them an account on GH, different levels of membership